RadioPotin/corewar42/README.md

 ### How does it work ?

-Well, the subject if separated in two distinct programs:
+Well, the subject requirements consists in two distinct programs and a Redcode warrior :

-1. The first one is the Virtual Machine (also called Arena), where the warriors are to fight for victory.
+1. The first program is the Virtual Machine (also called Arena), where the warriors are to fight for victory.
-2. The second one is the assembler of said warriors (also called asm), which is to turn into a binary file, any *".s"* file written in the Redcode langage.
+2. The second one is the assembler of said warriors (also called asm), which is to turn into a binary file, any *.s* file written in the Redcode langage.
+3. The Redcode warrior does not have to be overpowered, it just needs to beat a very basic one called *zork.s*.

 ```Redcode
 .name "Ricardinho Milos"